ncezid-narst/geteilt/README.md

 # geteilt
 NARST workflow built in nextflow.
-Pulls paired short-read data from NCBI using SRRs, and runs through read metrics, coverage cutoff, assembly, and AR, plasmid, and point-mutation screening
+Pulls paired short-read data from NCBI using SRRs or finds local reads, and runs through read metrics, coverage cutoff, assembly, and AR, plasmid, and point-mutation screening.

+Please note that both the ARANDPLASMIDSCREEN and MUTATIONAL processes use custom databases only available to CDC users.
+If you are an external user, you should configure the workflow to run AMRFinderPlus instead of staramr.
+See [Parameters](#parameters) section for detailed instructions.

+## Updates
+7/19/2023:
+* Option added for running workflow on local reads
+* Option added for running NCBI's AMRFinderPlus instead of staramr
+* ARANDPLASMIDSCREEN
+	* Staramr updates databases to specific resfinder, pointfinder, and plasmidfinder commits
+* COVERAGECUTOFF
+	* Parameter added to account for variable read file naming formats

 ## Install
 Navigate to your home directory and git clone the repository.